-In accordance with the provisions of the Family Educational Rights and Privacy Act (commonly referred to as FERPA or the "Buckley Amendment"), The Master’s College and Seminary has adopted this Student Records Policy to protect the privacy of the education records of its students.
+In accordance with the provisions of the Family Educational Rights and Privacy Act (commonly referred to as FERPA or the "Buckley Amendment"), The Master’s University and Seminary has adopted this Student Records Policy to protect the privacy of the education records of its students.
 This policy will be published annually and may be amended from time to time to conform to the requirements of any changes in the governing law.
 Students will be informed of this policy and any amendments through their Master’s College e-mail account.

-TMCS holds various types of education records in various locations on campus.
+TMUS holds various types of education records in various locations on campus.
 The records and their typical locations are as follows:

 2) Working academic files are maintained by deans, department chairpersons, and academic advisers in their respective offices.

 3) Records related to a student's nonacademic activities are maintained in the Office of Student Life.

 4) Records relating to a student's financial status and financial aid are maintained in the Office of the Controller and the Student Financial Services Office.

 Education records do not include: